CoryBorek/notes-md/classes/cs4720/module4/index.md

 ## Sample State Machine

-A finite statem achine can be implemented with a register to hold the current state and a block of combinational logic that computes the next-state function and the output function
+A finite state machine can be implemented with a register to hold the current state and a block of combinational logic that computes the next-state function and the output function

 ### [Back to CS4720](%WEBPATH%/classes/cs4720/)